PROPILIL/BeerTinder/README.md

 5. Fragment with ViewPager2
 6. Fragment with beer details

+***
 ## Screens logic:

 #### Splash screen

 #### Host activity
+Just holds all fragments

 #### BeerListFragment
+Displays list of beers loaded from API.
+User can see the list of all beer, add beer to the Favorite screen, click on the beer and see it's details.

 #### FavBeerFragment
+Displays list of favorite beer saved on the local database.
+User can click on beer and see it's details, delete beer from favorite.

 #### BeerTinderFragment
+This is random beer section.
+Displays cards with beer (like a tinder, badoo and another date apps).
+User can like or dislike it by click the button with correct icon or just swipe the card horizontally (right or left).

 #### BeerDetails
+Displays the beer according to the API.

+***
+## Architicture
+MVVM + Retrofit classes